jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 ### 14 Te Mana o te Wai: meaning, application, effect
 Meaning and application
 (1) In this Act, Te Mana o te Wai—
-  (a) has the meaning set out in the National Policy Statement for Freshwater Management (as that term is defined in section 5 of this Act); and
+  (a) has the meaning set out in the National Policy Statement for Freshwater Management issued in 2020 under section 52 of the Resource Management Act 1991 and any statement issued under that section that amends or replaces the 2020 statement; and
   (b) applies, for the purposes of this Act, to water (as that term is defined in section 5 of this Act).
 Effect
 (2) When exercising or performing a function, power, or duty under this Act, a person must give effect to Te Mana o te Wai, to the extent that Te Mana o te Wai applies to the function, power, or duty.